MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 - Azure Active Directory consent is not available for Omnichannel for Customer Service app.
 - Agent doesn't have the Omnichannel agent role privileges.
 - Capacity and default presence are not set.
 - When you deploy or update the Customer Service workspace app profile, the Channel URL field in the Dynamics 365 Channel Integration Framework 2.0 settings for omnichannel gets overwritten.
-So after a deployment, the Channel Integration Framework product can be pointing to a different URL.
+So after a deployment, the Channel Integration Framework product might point to a different URL.

 ### Resolution